SabyasachiH/bigdatabase/README.md

 You can implement the following clustering architectures:

-- **Vagrant With Oracle Virtual Box**: Single Node implementation.
+- **Vagrant With Oracle VirtualBox**: Single node implementation.

-- **Vagrant AWS**: Single node or three node implementation with orchestration done by vagrant, provisioning by Ansible.
+- **Vagrant AWS**: Single node or three node implementation with orchestration done by Vagrant, provisioning by Ansible.

-- **Bare Metal**: By creating your own inventory file on any machine/node.
+- **Bare Metal**: By creating your own inventory file on any machine or node.

 # Requirments
 -------------